 Case Status: Filed

-We moved to intervene in Arizona v.
+We moved to intervene in Louisiana v.
 CDC to prevent the forced continuation of Title 42 along California & New Mexico's border with Mexico.

 Title 42, designed by white supremacist Stephen Miller, has led to countless cases of assault, kidnapping, rape and even murder of vulnerable migrants and denied their right to seek asylum in the United States under the pretext of COVID-19, despite overwhelming evidence that Title 42 does nothing to protect public health.
 This brutal policy’s implementation along California’s and New Mexico’s border with Mexico has also deeply impacted Innovation Law Lab’s ability to pursue its mission to increase access to legal representation and legal resources for asylum-seeking individuals, the majority of whom arrive in the United States at the southern border.

 In addition to Innovation Law Lab, a Central American mother seeking asylum who is stranded with her partner and their young daughter in Tijuana, Mexico, is also a named plaintiff in the motion to intervene.
 Alicia Duran Raymundo faced terrible threats in El Salvador before fleeing to the US with her family, but they were turned away by US border agents due to Title 42.
 They have family members with legal immigration status waiting to receive them in California.

 As our Deputy Legal Director, Tess Hellgren, said: